lordhash01/github-dark-dafault-custom-theme-as-monokai-pro/README.md

 1. Install the GitHub Theme Extension
 • 	In VS Code, go to Extensions ()
 • 	Search for "GitHub Theme" and install it
-2. Open Settings (JSON View)
+2. Open Setting > search settings.json
-• 	Press  → type
-• 	Or go to ⚙️ Settings → search for
 3. Paste the Custom Theme Code
-• 	Copy the full JSON code I gave you earlier
+• 	Copy the full JSON code I gave you
 • 	Paste it inside your  file
 4. Save the File
 • 	Press  to save